paysera/php-style-guide/README.md

 > systems, cluttering them with one-off operational output and making it harder to find actual log data in
 > infrastructure.
 Stdout is the natural and expected output channel for commands that are executed on-demand.

-Cronjob commands and commands that run unattended should still use `LoggerInterface` for error logging, as their output needs to be captured and monitored in centralized logging systems.
+Cronjob commands and commands that run unattended should still use `LoggerInterface` for logging, as their output needs to be captured and monitored in centralized logging systems.

 ```php